Here are the tips I have for preparing Language Analysis (also known as Analysing Argument):

 - Learn tones.
 It may be easy to identify the writer is ‘angry’ but is there a better way of expressing that?
 Perhaps ‘irritated’ is a better term or ‘vexed’, ‘passionate’, ‘furious’, ‘disgruntled’, ‘outraged, ‘irate’ and the list goes on….Stuck?
 Have a look at our 195 Tones for Language Analysis.

 - Be strategic.
-Analysing can get messy since you will have annotations sprawed across the article.
+Analysing can get messy since you will have annotations sprawled across the article.
 Try using colour-idea coordination to simplify and clarify.
 For example, if the article discusses injustice – for all techniques you identify dealing with injustice, highlight it yellow.
 For freedom, highlight green.
 This will have you annotating and grouping ideas in one go, saving time and confusion.
 Another approach is to use colour-technique coordination, where you group same or similar techniques in the one colour.